1. 1880

 2. 1885

-£50 is raised in Throgmorton Street by members of the ICAEW for a junior clerk afflicted by a terminal illness.
+£50 is raised by councilmen of the ICAEW for a junior clerk afflicted by a terminal illness.

 3. 24 March 1886